 iv.
 All Federal Courts – histories, purposes, and functions of each.

-iv.
+v.
 Various forms of Jurisdiction – a government’s power to exercise authority over all persons and things within its territory, and a court’s power to decide a case or issue a decree.

-iii.
-All Types of Pleadings – formal documents setting forth or responding to allegations, claims, denials, or defenses.

 v.
+Pleadings – formal documents setting forth or responding to allegations, claims, denials, or defenses.

-Every Form of Objection – oppose something that has occurred or is about to occur: seek the judge’s immediate ruling on the point.
+viii.
+Objections – oppose something that has occurred or is about to occur: seek the judge’s immediate ruling on the point.

 This website is being broadcast for First Amendment purposes courtesy of